662amandeep/Team-Genomics-One-A/README.md

 ## Stage 2 Task 🧐🧐
 - Reproduce a bioinformatics tutorial that correlates with our biostack (Genomics)
 - Advertise a quick and simple design of our desired tutorial on #transfer-market channel on Slack workspace
-- Create a comprehensive markdown of the step followed
+- Create a comprehensive markdown of the steps followed

 Exciting!😍